pycoder74/eTasks/README.md

    Access eTasks through [http://localhost:3000](http://localhost:3000).

-#This project is still under development.
+Note: This project is still at a very early stage of development.
 Currently s very simple app but will get bigger and better over time.
 Feel free to help!
 ## Contributing

 We welcome contributions!
 If you have ideas for improvements or discover any issues, please open an [issue](https://github.com/pycoder74/eTasks/issues) or submit a [pull request](https://github.com/pycoder74/eTasks/pulls).